Pre-Symposium Tour: Asheville, North Carolina (Wednesday, July 12, 7:30 a.m. – 5:30 p.m.)

 The Thursday afternoon reception will take place at University of Tennessee Knoxville Gardens.
 This flagship location of the UT Gardens functions as an outdoor laboratory, teaching and research facility, and public garden.
 The UT Gardens cultivates thousands of plants and is recognized as an official All America Selections test site for evaluating new plants for the ornamental market.
 Garden staff and volunteers will lead tours for attendees.
 The reception will also feature remarks by UTIA’s senior leadership on their mission to provide Real.Life.Solutions.™ to many of society’s most pressing issues.

-The Friday evening reception will take place at a beautiful private estate in Knoxville that features hundreds of acres of greenspace, including gardens and a greenhouse.
+The Friday evening reception will take place at a beautiful private estate in Knoxville that features gorgeous green spaces and gardens, in addition to a greenhouse.
 Many thanks to the generosity of the host!

 Tour 1: Community Farm